andreahayward/AHReadMe/README.md

 # Easy ReadMe Generator

 ## Application Description
-A quick and easy way to generate a ReadMe file for your project or application.
+A quick and easy way to generate a ReadMe file for your application or project.

 ## Table of Contents
 * [Installation](#installation)